cyberjunky/home-assistant-shell_recharge/README.md

 ## Configuration

-To configure find EV charger(s) you want to monitor here: https://ui-map.shellrecharge.com/ find the Serial number of the location under details.
+Find the EV charger(s) you want to monitor here: https://shellrecharge.com/nl-nl/vind-een-laadpunt look for the Serial number under details.
 Then use Add device within Home Assistant and enter the Serial number in the form.

 ## Screenshots